So you’ve made it down the aisle, partied the night away and managed to get away for a honeymoon… now married life can begin!

 To order one of our beautiful wedding guestbooks, visitor log books and special occasion guest books, please browse our range and order online – and thank you for your support!

-One of the most popular perks of working with Be My Guest Design is adding your guest’s names to your invitations – and at no extra cost!
+One of the most popular perks of working with Be My Guest Design is adding your guest’s names to your wedding invitations at no extra cost!

-All information submitted for design is to be typed up.
+All information submitted for design is to be typed.
 This is because there’s a high chance of error when trying to type up a document and/or trying to decipher someone else’s handwriting.
-This typed up file/list does not need any fancy formatting.
-In fact, I’d prefer it didn’t!
-Where possible, we copy and paste the exact text we are supplied, straight into the design file.
+This typed up list does not need any fancy formatting.
+In fact, we’d prefer it didn’t – as where possible, we copy and paste the exact text we are supplied, straight into the design file.
 This minimises any typos at this end.

 Plain Text List Required

 What’s plain text?
 I’m not talking about a special computer code or special program.
 Just simply, a list of your names that we can copy and paste with no fancy formatting.
 Here’s some examples for different situations:

 Submitting your guest list for your wedding invitations

 Please submit your guest names written exactly how you want them to appear on the wedding invitation. i.e. if you want your guest’s first names listed on the invitation, then only submit their first names (example: supply Amanda rather than Amanda Cookson)